The Fed got the inflation reading it wanted. When cuts begin is still a tossup.

 During the December Fed press conference, Chair Jay Powell indicated that the central bank had likely reached the peak in rate hikes and would shift its focus to potential rate cuts in the future.
 Powell emphasized the Fed's desire to ease restrictions on the economy well before inflation hits the 2% target.
 In the same meeting, Fed officials predicted three cuts this year without specifying the exact timing.

-Charlie Sells, CEO of Strategic Passive Investments, views the recent inflation data with a cautious optimism.
+Dylan DeBellis, VP of operations, views the recent inflation data with a cautious optimism.
 While the drop in the core PCE inflation rate is a positive sign, Sells emphasizes the need for a comprehensive understanding of the broader economic landscape before advocating for rate cuts.
 He acknowledges that the market's initial expectations for a March cut may be premature, given the uncertainties surrounding economic growth and inflation trends.

 Sells underscores the importance of monitoring economic indicators, particularly the surprising fourth-quarter GDP growth, which exceeded consensus forecasts.
 He suggests that if economic expansion continues to outperform expectations, the Federal Reserve may find itself compelled to delay rate cuts to maintain stability.
 Sells agrees with Powell's stance on gradually reducing restrictions on the economy but cautions against a hasty approach, urging policymakers to carefully assess the evolving economic conditions.

-In summary, Charlie Sells advocates for a balanced and data-driven approach, urging investors and policymakers to remain vigilant in navigating the complex dynamics of inflation, economic growth, and potential rate adjustments.
+In summary, Dylan advocates for a balanced and data-driven approach, urging investors and policymakers to remain vigilant in navigating the complex dynamics of inflation, economic growth, and potential rate adjustments.